Staff Directory

 Reid Anctil, B.S.

-Reid is a Clinical Research Coordinator (CRC) in the HPRIR program.
+Reid is a Clinical Research Coordinator (CRC) in the HPRIR Center.
 He graduated from Champlain College in 2022 with a B.S. in Psychology and a minor in Business Administration.
 Reid works with Dr. Elyse Park and Dr. Gina Kruse on the Lung Screen ABC study, exploring the impacts of the COVID-19 Pandemic on lung cancer screenings.
 He also works with Dr. Lara Treager to implement the SMART-3RP resiliency intervention in continuing care retirement facilities.
 Prior to becoming a CRC, Reid interned at the program where he worked on various projects that focused on resiliency, mediators of resiliency, and sexual health needs in cancer patients.
 In the future, Reid hopes to continue working in the field of Positive Psychology through a PhD in Clinical Psychology.